thoughtbot/payload/README.md

-# Dependencies
+# Payload

-This module contains a lightweight framework for specifying, injecting, and using dependencies.
+Payload is a lightweight framework for specifying, injecting, and using dependencies.
 It facilitates run-time assembly of dependencies and makes it plausible to use inversion of control beyond the controller level.
 It also attempts to remove boilerplate code for common patterns such as defining factories and applying decorators.